Build a receiver

 }

-The consumer.Traces has a method called ConsumeTraces() which is responsible to push the generated traces to the next consumer in the pipeline.
-All you need to do now is to update the Start() method within the tailtracerReceiver type and add the code to use it.
+The consumer.Traces has a method called ConsumeTraces(), which is responsible for pushing the generated traces to the next consumer in the pipeline.
+You need to update the Start() method in the tailtracerReceiver type and add the code to use it.

-Open the tailtracer/trace-receiver.go file and update the Start() method as follow:
+Open the tailtracer/trace-receiver.go file and update the Start() method as follows:

 func (tailtracerRcvr *tailtracerReceiver) Start(ctx context.Context, host component.Host) error {